 The value of property is generally chargeable to IHT as part of your estate.
-Owning property is one of the main factors which makes IHT planning advisable.
+Owning property is one of the main factors which means IHT planning is essential.

 If you sell part of your garden for someone else to build on, any gain from that sale may be exempt from CGT, as the land is part your main residence.
-But there are things that can go wrong - if the garden is bigger than half a hectare, or if the house is sold before the land, the gain will be taxable.
+But that exemption doesn't always apply - if the garden is bigger than half a hectare, or if the house is sold before the land, the gain will be taxable.
 It's worth taking advice if this is your intention.

 When you buy land or buildings, you pay SDLT or LBTT.
-The rates for residential properties are: 2%, 5%, 10%, or 12%, on bands of consideration which vary for SDLT and LBTT.
+The rates for purchasing an additional residential property which is not a replacement for your main home are: 3%, 5%, 8%,13%, or 15%, on bands of consideration which vary for SDLT and LBTT.
 The rates and bands for commercial properties are different.

-A 15% rate of SDLT may apply to the whole purchase price when residential property worth over £500,000 is acquired by a company or similar structure.
-Although where the property is let on a commercial basis, or is acquired for development, the 15% rate doesn't apply and the normal SDLT rates apply.
+A 15% rate of SDLT may apply to the whole purchase price when residential property worth over £500,000 is acquired by a company or similar structure - although where the property is let on a commercial basis, or is acquired for development, the 15% rate doesn't apply and the normal SDLT rates apply.

-There are some occasions when tax planning for houses is particularly important, such as on separation or divorce: typically one spouse moves out but often continues to own half the house.
+There are some occasions when tax planning for houses is particularly important, such as on separation or divorce: typically, one spouse moves out but often continues to own half the house.
 The CGT exemption can be lost unless you are careful.

-'Furnished holiday lettings' (FHL) enjoy a number of special treatments:
+Furnished Holiday Lettings (FHL) enjoy a number of special treatments: